Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The case shall encase the the board.
 2. The case shall protect the board if a drop occurs.
+3. The case shall have openings for the display, controls, and ports.
 # Resources and Timeline

 **Ethan Haynes**